puluboi/vslam_simulator/README.md

 The two components communicate via **ROS2**.

 ## Goal
-The simulation will provide realistic IMU and camera data, which the ORB-SLAM system will// filepath: /home/puluboi/Documents/projects/orb_basic/README.md
+The simulation will provide realistic IMU and camera data, which the ORB-SLAM system will use for pose estimation & point cloud triangulation.
 # VSLAM Simulator

 This project implements a Visual SLAM system split across two branches: